Mannon McMahon: Professional

 On June 10, 2024, McMahon was drafted in the fifth round, 26th overall, by PWHL Ottawa in the 2024 PWHL Draft.
 In November 2024, during pre-season camps, she scored one goal in two games.
 Following her performance during the pre-season, she signed a one-year contract with Ottawa.
 On December 3, 2024 she scored her first career goal in a game against the Toronto Sceptres.
 During the 2024–25 season she recorded four goals and four assists in 30 regular season games, and one goal in eight games during the 2025 PWHL playoffs.
 On July 24, 2025, she signed a one-year contract extension with the Charge.

+On January 18, 2026, McMahon was traded to the Vancouver Goldeneyes, along with Anna Meixner and Anna Shokhina, in exchange for Michela Cava, Emma Greco, and Brooke McQuigge.

 Personal life

 McMahon was born to Kendell and Teresa McMahon, and has two brothers, Mason, and Aiden.
+According to her USA Hockey profile, McMahons's favorite post-game meal is a peanut butter and jelly sandwich.